Options & Ordering

 How do I pay?

-I will begin work on your piece after I receive an up-front deposit of 50% of the total cost of the completed artwork (including any applicable matting).
+I will begin work on your piece after I receive an up-front deposit of 50% of the total cost of the completed artwork (including any applicable matting service charge).
 Shipping/delivery charges and sales tax (if applicable) will be determined after the work is complete and will be added to the final invoice, along with the remaining balance.
 Due to the custom nature of the work, all sales are final.

 Is there a shipping charge?